openMF/mobile-wallet/README.md

 ## Join Us on Slack

 Mifos boasts an active and vibrant contributor community, Please join us on [slack](https://mifos.slack.com/).
 Once you've joined the mifos slack community, please join the `#mobile-wallet` channel to engage with mobile-wallet development.
+If you encounter any difficulties joining our Slack channel, please don't hesitate to open an issue.
+This will allow us to assist you promptly or send you an invitation.

 ## How to Contribute